 Fill out the form on this page for a simple no obligation legal review—you could be entitled to significant compensation.

 Zoloft is a SSRI antidepressant medication sold by pharmaceutical giant Pfizer.
 Similar to Paxil, Zoloft is a selective serotonin reuptake inhibitor medication (SSRI) intended for use as an anti-depressant.

-A number of lawsuits have been filed alleging Zoloft birth defects since its release when the drug is taken while pregnant.
-Following a series of studies, Zoloft has been linked to a number of dangerous side effects that the manufacturers failed to provide sufficient information to avoid usage during pregnancy.
+There has been a number of lawsuits alleging Zoloft birth defects since its release when ingested the drug while pregnant.
+Following a series of studies, Zoloft led to a number of dangerous side effects that the manufacturers failed to provide sufficient information to avoid usage during pregnancy.

-Zoloft has been shown to be especially dangerous to the children of pregnant women.
-The Zoloft birth defects were linked in several studies:
+Zoloft is especially dangerous to the children of pregnant women.
+There were links in Zoloft birth defects in several studies: